ReFantasy/DIPL/README.md

 # IPL
 The C++ Implement of Digital Image Processing, Third Ediiton.
+For educational and learning purposes.

 ## Install